ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 });
 ```

 Now that we are making a GET request to our server, we will need to use the `expect` method to make an assertion.
-We are going to use the `expect` method to assert that the response is a JSON object and the status code is `200`.
+We'll assert that the response is a JSON object and the status code is `200`:

 ```js
 // test/app.test.js